EyevinnOSC/minio-share-script/README.md

 # MinIO Share Script

-This script generates presigned URLs for files in a MinIO bucket and saves them in a JSON file.
-The JSON file is then uploaded back to the same bucket.
+This script uploads a file to a specified MinIO bucket and returns a presigned URL for the uploaded file.

 ---

 ## Features

-- Generates presigned URLs for objects in MinIO.
-- Creates a JSON file containing the file name and presigned URL.
-- Uploads the JSON file back to the same bucket.
+- Uploads a file to a MinIO bucket.
-- User-friendly with interactive input for bucket name and file name.
+- Generates a presigned URL for the uploaded file.
+- Outputs the URL directly in the console for easy sharing.

 ---